NVIDIA/NVFlare/docs/faq.rst

     A :ref:`Task <tasks>` is a piece of work (Python code) that is assigned by the :ref:`Controller <controllers>` to client workers.
 Depending on how the Task is assigned (broadcast, send, or relay), the task will be performed by one or more clients.
-The logic to be performed in a Task is defined in an :ref:`Executor <executors>`.
+The logic to be performed in a Task is defined in an :ref:`Executor <executor>`.

 #.
 What is Learnable?